 As a Workplace Gender Equality Agency (WGEA) Employer of Choice for Gender Equality, PwC is dedicated to ensuring their team is equally supported throughout their careers.
 In addition, their CEO, Luke Sayers, is a Male Champion of Change and a WGEA pay equity ambassador.

 PwC is the first professional services firm to set cultural diversity targets, aiming for 30% of their partnership admissions to be from a culturally diverse background.
 PwC has partnered with the Australian Human Rights Commission on thought leadership to promote cultural diversity in leadership.

 Making a difference to the lives of LGBTI people

-As a firm, we don’t just believe in LGBTI inclusion, we actively support LGBTI inclusiveness in everything we do.
-We were one of the first professional services firms to support marriage equality, and actively advocated for and supported our people throughout the campaign.
-In the 2018 Australian Workplace Equality Index awards for LGBTI Inclusion, we won CEO of the Year, the Executive Leadership Award and were recognised as a Bronze Employer.
-We are proud members of Pride in Diversity and the global group OUT Leadership.
-And we have written thought leadership on LGBTI inclusion, most recently on same-sex attracted women.
+PwC was one of the first professional services firms to support marriage equality.
+In the 2018 Australian Workplace Equality Index awards for LGBTI Inclusion, they won CEO of the Year, the Executive Leadership Award and were recognised as a Bronze Employer.

 Our vision for reconciliation